ONLYOFFICE/Kubernetes-DocSpace/README.md

 ### 1. Add a license

-If you have a valid ONLYOFFICE Apps license, set the `global.installationType` parameter to `ENTERPRISE` and install ONLYOFFICE ONLYOFFICE Apps
+If you have a valid ONLYOFFICE Apps license, set the `global.installationType` parameter to `ENTERPRISE` and install ONLYOFFICE Apps

 ```bash
 $ helm install [RELEASE_NAME] -f values.yaml onlyoffice/apps --set global.installationType=ENTERPRISE